rafaelsantosferraz/rafael_jobsity_challenge/README.md

 with document specified behaviors.
 Example:
 - document says: 'When user taps...'
 - code run: TapEvent trigger;
+Not using fancy libs, all hand coded.
+Less dependency hell, and better control.

 ## Working process steps